-Chemo brain is a condition many who undergo chemotherapy are affected by.
+Cancer related cognitive dysfunction is a condition that affects many who undergo chemotherapy.
 It can come in many forms, but oftentimes it's feeling foggy headed, having poor memory, trouble concentrating, having trouble finding words, short attention span, word-finding problems, or having trouble multi-tasking.

-The Managing the Effects of Chemo Brain class is facilitated by a Speech Language Pathologist from Penn Therapy.
+The class is facilitated by a speech language pathologist from Penn Therapy.
 Participants in the class will:

-- be educated on what chemo brain is
+- Be educated on what cancer related cognitive dysfunction is

-- learn to identify and recognize one's own symptoms of chemo brain
+- Learn to identify and recognize one's own symptoms of cancer related cognitive dysfunction

 For more information or to register, please call (515) 241-8505.

 There is no charge for this class and space is limited.